sonic-net/SONiC/doc/ipv6/ipv6_link_local.md

 Neighsyncd is updated to learn the IPv6 link-local neighbors.
 All link-local neighbors that are dynamically learned are programmed to ASIC_DB.

 ### 3.3.3 IntfMgr
-In the absence of manually configured addresses on an interface, to enable/disable IPv6 mode, IntfMgr is modified to handle changes to the CONFIG DB `'ipv6_use_link_local_only'` setting.
-The IPv6 mode is enforced using the Linux system control utility to set the `'disable_ipv6'` parameter.
-The default value is also set so that new interfaces are created with default disable IPv6 setting.
+In the absence of manually configured addresses on an interface, to enable/disable IPv6 link-local mode, IntfMgr is modified to handle changes to the CONFIG DB `'ipv6_use_link_local_only'` setting by forwards the same `'ipv6_use_link_local_only'` mode to APPL_DB.

-`sysctl -w net.ipv6.conf.default.disable_ipv6=1`

-Since the Linux kernel auto-generates the IPv6 link-local address per interface, netlink events for IPv6 address addition and deletion are handled by the IntfMgr.
-All netlink messages other than RTM_NEWADDR, RTM_DELADDR are ignored.
-It also ignores all addresses other than IPv6 link-local addresses.
+### 3.3.4 IntfOrch

-- On receiving IPv6 Link local address add event on an interface, entry is created in both APP DB and STATE DB.
-Orchagent then creates the L3 RIF based on these entries.
+- On receiving IPv6 Link local enable event on an interface, Orchagent then creates the L3 RIF based on these entries.
 This is needed to ensure that the L3 routing can happen even with out any global IPv6 address configured on the interface.
-- On receiving IPv6 Link local address delete event on interface, the corresponding entries are deleted from APP DB and STATE DB.
-Orchagent then deletes the L3 RIF from the ASIC DB.
+- On receiving IPv6 Link local disable event on interface, Orchagent then deletes the L3 RIF from the ASIC DB.

 ## 3.4 SyncD